NJITFinalFour/TaskMaster/README.md

 * "xlsx": "^0.18.5"

 ## Features
 * Login as a normal user, sign an organization up, or log in as an admin level user to control functionality across the application.
-Logins are protected with Bcrypt, JWT tokens, and validator
+Logins are protected with Bcrypt, JWT tokens, and validator.
-* Styled components used for design in order to have custom React components and cut down on the Javascript build file
+* Styled components used for design in order to have custom React components and cut down on the Javascript build file.
+* A button that has the functionality to export user data as an Excel file.
+* Deployed onto the web using AWS.

 ## Setup
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: